Who operates Sea and Sky?

 If you are using Windows XP, you may have to install the Java plugin for your Web browser.
 Microsoft disabled Java support when they released Windows XP.
 Installing the Java plugin for your browser is a quick and easy process.
 Simply follow the directions at this link to install the Java plugin.

 If you are using a version of windows other than Windows XP, make sure your Web browser is Java compatible.
-If it is not, you can download Internet Explorer or Netscape from the Internet for free.
+If it is not, you can download Internet Explorer or Firefox from the Internet for free.
 If you are using one of these browsers and still cannot get the games to work, check the browser's setup options.
 Most of them have a setting where Java can be enabled or disabled.
 Make sure your browser is set to have Java support enabled.
 If java support is enabled and the games still will not work, check with your system administrator to make sure your network is not preventing Java support through the use of a firewall.

 Why can't I get the Flash games to work in the Sea Games and Sky Games?